michaelknigge/srs/README.md

 Option            | Description   | Default
 ------------------|---------------|---------
 OUTFILE=*file*    | Specifies the DDNAME of the data set to write spool data records to | *SYSUT2* DEFER_OPEN=*yn*   | Specifies whether the OUTFILE= file should be opened at SRS initialization or after the first record is despooled.
-If 'YES' is specified and the OUTFILE= file is a new data set that does not specify LRECL information, SRS will use the record length of the first record despooled as the LRECL.
-If 'NO', LRECL must be specified on the OUTFILE= file or a S013-34 abend will occur. | *YES*
+If 'YES' is specified and the *OUTFILE=file* is a new data set that does not specify LRECL information, SRS will use the record length of the first record despooled as the LRECL.
+If 'NO', LRECL must be specified on the *OUTFILE=file* or a S013-34 abend will occur. | *YES*

 # SYSOUT Application Program Interface (SAPI)
 See https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.1.0/com.ibm.zos.v2r1.ieaf200/sapi.htm for a complete documentation